-A new penalty regime means parents could be fined hundreds of pounds for taking their children out of school for a family holiday.
+Parents could be fined hundreds of pounds for taking their kids out of school for a family holiday.
 But given the cost of peak-season breaks, is this fair?

-Taking your children away during the school holidays is rarely cheap, with increased demand typically leading to a big rise in prices.
+Taking your children away during the school holidays is rarely cheap - increased demand during holidays typically leads to increased prices.

-But new rules that have just been introduced in England mean that parents who plan family breaks during term time – when holiday costs tend to be significantly lower – now face fines.
+But parents who plan family breaks during term time – when holiday costs tend to be significantly lower – could face fines.

 Families who opt for term-time travel and holidays could even face possible legal action.